CQCL/hugr/specification/hugr.md

 #### `ErrorType`

-  - There is some type of errors, perhaps just a string, or `Tuple(Int,String)` with some errorcode, that is returned along with the fact that the graph/program panicked.
+  - There is some type of errors, perhaps just a string, or `Tuple(USize,String)` with some errorcode, that is returned along with the fact that the graph/program panicked.

 #### Catch